North Station: New station

 In February 1993, the state reached a deal with a developer for the replacement of the aging Boston Garden.
 In exchange for the land and easements to construct the FleetCenter, the developer would construct a new train shed and waiting area on the ground floor of the new arena.
 The MBTA would also be granted easements for a Green Line tunnel under the arena to replace the Causeway Street Elevated, for a combined underground "superstation" for the Green and Orange lines, and for pedestrian access to North Station.
 The FleetCenter, North Station concourse, and garage opened in 1995.

 Two MBTA ferry routes – the F3 Lovejoy Wharf – Boston Navy Yard and F5 Lovejoy Wharf – World Trade Center via Moakley Courthouse – began operation in 1997 during Big Dig construction.
 They were discontinued on January 21, 2005 due to low ridership.
 The F5X Lovejoy Wharf – World Trade Center Express route, which did not rely on MBTA funding, was run until February 24, 2006.
 A one-year pilot of the privately funded Fan Pier route, intended mostly as a private employee shuttle, began in January 2019.
+A new MBTA route, the F10 Harbor Loop, was added on June 29, 2026.